sreenish27/voyantra/README.md

 ## Features

-- **Customized Itineraries**: Users can input their budget, dates, number of guests, origin, and destination to receive personalized trip plans.
+- **Customized Itineraries**: Users can input their dates, number of guests, origin, and destination to receive personalized trip plans.
 - **Seamless Booking Process**: The platform integrates trip data and document storage, displaying information in an easily accessible card format.
 - **Trip Sharing**: Users can share their trip plans with others, enabling friends to adjust dates and receive updated travel options.